MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-InformationBarrierPolicy.md

 New-InformationBarrierPolicy -Name "Sales-Research" -AssignedSegment "Sales" -SegmentsBlocked "Research" -State Inactive
 ```

-In this example, we defined a policy called *Sales-Research* for a segment called *Sales*.
-When active and applied, this policy prevents people in *Sales* from communicating with people in a segment called *Research*.
+This example creates an inactive policy named *Sales-Research* for a segment named *Sales*.
+When active and applied, this policy prevents people in *Sales* from communicating with people in the segment named *Research*.

 ### -------------------------- Example 2 --------------------------
 ```
 New-InformationBarrierPolicy -Name "Manufacturing-HR" -AssignedSegment "Manufacturing" -SegmentsAllowed "HR" -State Inactive
 ```

-In this example, we defined a policy called *Manufacturing-HR* for a segment called *Manufacturing*.
-When active and applied, this policy allows people in *Manufacturing* to communicate only with people in a segment called *HR*.
-(In this case, Manufacturing cannot communicate with users who are not part of HR.)
+This example creates an inactive policy named *Manufacturing-HR* for a segment named *Manufacturing*.
+When active and applied, this policy allows people in *Manufacturing* to communicate only with people in the segment named *HR*.
+(In this example, Manufacturing can't communicate with users who aren't in HR.)

 ### -------------------------- Example 3 --------------------------
 ```